 Joe Alton MD

-Find out more about pneumonia and 150 other medical topics in our award-winning Survival Medicine Handbook’s Third Edition and also in our latest book “Alton’s Antibiotics and Infectious Disease: The Layman’s Guide to Available Antibiotics in Austere Settings“!
+Find out more about pneumonia and 150 other medical topics in our award-winning Survival Medicine Handbook’s Fouirth Edition and also in our latest book “Alton’s Antibiotics and Infectious Disease: The Layman’s Guide to Available Antibiotics in Austere Settings“!